Hot Club de France: Festivals

 In 1952, a performance by Jazz at the Philharmonic ended the festival.
 This festival was a celebration of old and young musicians which helped promote different aspects of the developing music, as well as allowing musicians like Miles Davis to see another side of the music and its fans.

 In early 1949, Sidney Bechet was approached by Charles Delaunay to perform at the Festival International de Jazz.
 This invitation likely came about due to his recording work with bands in America formed by Hugues Panassie and Mezz Mezzrow, and the 1948 offer by Hugues Panassie of $1,500 for a week's tour in France.
 This tour was never scheduled due to French currency restrictions, and the opportunity for Bechet to be featured in a group with Mezz Mezzrow at the Hot Club-sponsored 1948 Nice Jazz Festival was precluded by his contract with Jazz, Ltd.; Bob Wilber made the trip in his stead.

-Bechet almost did not get signed to play the festival, which also almost did not exist; Nicole Barclay, an associate of a rival jazz festival, with which Hugues Panassie was associated, almost convinced the star to play for her festival.
+Bechet almost did not get signed to play the festival, which also almost did not exist; Nicole Barclay, an associate of a rival jazz festival, with which Hugues Panassié was associated, almost convinced the star to play for her festival.
 Charles Delaunay convinced Barclay and her associates to join forces to create a bigger festival, for which they were able to give Bechet an increased wage.
 This is but one of the many episodes that came about due to the post-war rift between Panassie and Delaunay.

 The festival took place from 8 to 16 May 1949 and featured several headlining artists, backed by different bands on the main stages, as well as jam sessions combining different artists; Sidney Bechet played with at least five groups through the first and second days of the festival including "Claude Luter's band," and a band composed of "Lips Page, Russell Moore, and a French rhythm section."

 The Festival de Jazz a Montauban was organized by the Hot Club from 1982 on, but the Club ceased to have involvement with that festival in later years.